ContractLand/Chain-Load-Test/README.md

 This box is configured to run a load test on a Ethereum network.
 It does so by running a virtual user that perform the following actions:

+The virtual user's actions are defined in `src/vu.js`.

 1. Obtain 0.1 ether from a faucet account
 2. Send 0.002 ether to an account
 3. Deploy a mintable token smart contract